Whitepapers XMPP

 This whitepaper looks at how IRC (Internet Relay Chat) and XMPP (eXtensible Messaging and Presence Protocol) text chat services can be interconnected.
 It describes both services briefly and then looks at how a number of existing IRC/XMPP gateways work.
-It then describes the approach taken by Isode's M-Link IRC Gateway. looking at operational, security and migration benefits of this approach.
+It then describes the aproach taken by Isode’s M-Link IRC Gateway. looking at operational, security and migration benefits of this aproach.

 IRC